Significance tests of feature relevance for a black-box learner: The proposed black-box tests

 \end{lemma}

-{As suggested by Lemma \ref{lem:relation}, conditional independence always implies risk invariance, but they can be almost surely equivalent in some cases.
+As suggested by Lemma \ref{lem:relation}, conditional independence always implies risk invariance, but they can be almost surely equivalent with some particular loss functions.
 Hence, at any significance level, a rejection of the null hypothesis of risk invariance implies a rejection of the null hypothesis of conditional independence.
 Yet, such a relationship does not exist for marginal independence.
-Next, we present three cases with disparate loss functions to illustrate their relationships.}
+Next, we present three cases with disparate loss functions to illustrate their relationships.